bryanguillenlds/auth-playground/README.md

 This pre-initialized project has everything needed to work with TypeScript, Express, and Rest.

-Each step of its configuration has already been completed previously in the course, so you only need to clone the project and start working.
+Each step of its configuration has already been completed, so you only need to clone the project and start working.

 ## Installation